How to audit data modifications with surgical precision

 Get alerted on new events πŸ”—︎

 Now, this is well beyond the scope of this article, but you can use dbatools Powershell module to automate alerting.
 You can tweak this snippet to add a smart target to our existing XE session, and you’ll get an email notification on the next event.
+Caveat: this keeps an open connection to the server which listens to the XE session.

 $params = @{